 Today, roughly 25 Americans and Germans travel each year through the Council's fellowships, gaining a better understanding of how issues are approached on the other side of the Atlantic and forging lasting connections with their transatlantic counterparts and fellowship alumni alike.
 To learn more about these opportunities, please click the links below.

 The goal of the Council's McCloy Fellowship program is to allow Americans and Germans to complete research on timely topics while consulting their transatlantic counterparts.
-Research areas may include – but are not limited to – environmental policy, immigration, technology, security, finance, education, and the arts.
+Research areas may include – but are not limited to – energy policy, sustainability, and green technology.
 Fellows come from a wide range of industries and fields.
 Click here to learn more.